syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 ![Add Recurrence exception appointment support in schedule Xamarin Android](PopulatingAppointments_images/exception_appointment.png)

 #### Add exception appointment to recurrence pattern dynamically
-You can also add exception appointment dynamically for added exception date by adding exception appointment to the schedule `DataSource` which is exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of the `ScheduleAppointment` class.
+You can also add exception appointment dynamically for added exception date by adding exception appointment to the schedule `ItemsSource` which is exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of the `ScheduleAppointment` class.

 {% tabs %}
 {% highlight c# %}